k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/06_catalog_versioning.md

 The Catalog supports **versioning**, which is the ability to create a new Catalog version in the Neo4j Graph DB every time the Discovery process runs and finds differences when comparing with the previous version.

-A user can view each version separately or check the differences between 2 selected versions using the Catalog application, as described below.
+A user can view each version separately or check the differences between two selected versions using the Catalog application, as described below.

 ## Version Creation

-Every time the Discovery job is executed, it performs the comparison between the current results and the previous Catalog version of the same data platform.
+Every time the Discovery job is executed, it performs a comparison between the current results and the previous Catalog version of the same data platform.
 The changes can be either due to the data source changes (such as a new table or a field) or due to the configuration changes (such as a new profiling rule or an update of an existing one).

-If the Discovery process doesn't identify any changes either in the data source or in the configuration rules, it doesn't create a new Catalog version.
+If the Discovery process does not identify any changes in either the data source or the configuration rules, it does not create a new Catalog version.

-If the changes are found, a new version is created and the can be analyzed by version comparison, as explained further in this article.
+If changes are found, a new version is created and the can be analyzed by version comparison, as explained further in this article.

 Additional trigger for a version creation is a manual edit of the Catalog.